Skip to main content

 Supemtek TIVr offers the reassurance of a known immunogenicity and safety profile1,3

 Safety data for Supemtek TIVr are derived from the quadrivalent recombinant influenza vaccine as both vaccines are manufactured using the same process and have overlapping compositions.1,3 The most common reactions that occurred after Supemtek administration were injection-site reactions: tenderness was reported by 48%, and pain by 37%, in study participants 18–49 years of age.
-In study participants ≥50 years of age, injection site tenderness was reported by 34% and injection site pain by 19%.1,3 Safety and efficacy of Supemtek have not been established in people < 18 years of age.1 The severity of the reactions was mild to moderate.
+In study participants ≥50 years of age, injection site tenderness was reported by 34% and injection site pain by 19%.1,3 The severity of the adverse reactions was mild to moderate.
 Onset usually occurred within the first 3 days after vaccination.
-All resolved without sequelae.1 For the full list of adverse events please refer to the Summary of Product Characteristics.
+All resolved without sequelae.1 Immunogenicity and safety of Supemtek was assessed in children aged 9-17 years.
+Results showed an immunogenicity non-inferior to the one in 18-49 years old and no additional safety concerns were identified.1,7 For the full list of adverse events please refer to the Summary of Product Characteristics.

 Other adverse events included:1